About

 Career & Technical Education Division

-Rio Hondo College was selected to offer a baccalaureate degree in the rapidly growing field of Automotive Technology thanks to a new law allowing a limited number of community colleges to develop baccalaureate programs in career technical fields.
-The new law, Senate Bill 805 was authored by Senator Marty Block.
+Rio Hondo College was chosen to offer a bachelor’s of science in automotive technology due to a state law allowing select community colleges to develop baccalaureate programs in technical fields.
+Senate Bill 805 was authored by Senator Marty Block.

-Rio Hondo College is among 15 California community colleges selected to begin offering a baccalaureate degree program as early as Fall 2016.
-Rio Hondo and the other selected colleges will become the first community colleges in California to grant four-year degrees under the state’s historic Baccalaureate Degree Pilot Program.
-A final vote by the California Community Colleges Board of Governors affirming the selection took place May 18, 2015.
+Rio Hondo College was among the first 15 California community colleges selected to begin offering a baccalaureate degree program as early as Fall 2016.
+Rio Hondo and the other selected colleges became the first community colleges in California to grant four-year degrees under the state’s historic Baccalaureate Degree Pilot Program.
+A final vote by the California Community Colleges Board of Governors affirmed the selection on May 18, 2015.

 Translate »